NaturaLog-space/LivingPackaging/README.md

 - Edible mushrooms are harvested right from the live packaging!
 - Spray daily and harvest the mushrooms within few weeks.
 - Compost mycelium after harvest.
+- "Eat your packaging"
+- "Take a Bite Out of Waste"

 ## Mushroom Packaging Forming